rostam/GraphTea/src/scripts/maindirectoryfiles/readme.txt

 What's new
 -------------------------------------
+March 22 2012
+we are working on making the user interface more simple

 March 7 2011
 Graphs can now have loops!
 - Add a loop by double clicking a vertex.